 Welcome to the Hazardous Chemical Information System (HCIS)

-HCIS is an internet advisory service that allows you to find information on chemicals that have been classified in accordance with the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
+HCIS is an internet advisory service that assists you to find information on chemicals that have been classified in accordance with the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) by an authoritative source, such as the European Chemicals Agency (ECHA) or the National Industrial Chemicals Notification and Assessment Scheme (NICNAS).

-Please be aware that HCIS is not a comprehensive database of all chemicals.
 It is the responsibility of the Australian manufacturer/importer to determine if their product is a hazardous chemical and if so, to correctly classify their product.
-If you are unsure about the classification of a chemical not included in this database you should contact your chemical supplier or the manufacturer/importer for more information.
+If you are unsure about the classification of a chemical not included in this database you should contact your chemical supplier or the manufacturer/importer for more information or source independent professional advice.

 HCIS also includes workplace exposure standards (WES).
 Mandatory exposure standards are also listed in the legal document Workplace Exposure Standards for Airborne Contaminants.
 No exposure standard should be applied without reference to the Guidance on the Interpretation of Workplace Exposure Standards for Airborne Contaminants and to the related documentation.

-The GHS becomes mandatory in most states on 1 January 2017.
-This means newly manufactured or imported hazardous chemicals must be labelled in accordance with the GHS from then on.
+The GHS became mandatory in most states on 1 January 2017.
+This means newly manufactured or imported workplace hazardous chemicals must be labelled in accordance with the GHS.
 GHS Transition Period Ending Soon Read More

 New Hazardous Chemical FAQs